st-matskevich/local-wake/README.md

 - Consider using noice suppression for audio preprocessing
 - Perform accuracy testing
 - Update scripts output to make it easily parsable
+- Remove `tensorflow_hub` and load model from local files to avoid internet access

 ## Built with
 - [Python](https://www.python.org/)